scionproto/scion/README.md

 Necessary steps in order to run SCION:

 1. Make sure that you are using a clean and recently updated **Ubuntu 16.04**.
+   This environment assumes you're running as a non-root user with sudo access.

 1. Install [Bazel](https://bazel.build) version 0.26.1: